code-q-web-factory/Neos-Skeleton/README.md

 ## FAQ

 __Can you provide more documentation?__

 Yes, I am currently working on more documentation.
 In the meanwhile feel free to ping me in the Slack channel #general and tag me with @rolandschuetz

+__Why aren't you using XYZ__

+If you have ideas how to improve the skeleton, please write me on slack or add a Github issue/pull request!

 __Why didn't you include Sitegeist.Monocle?__

 [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) is a great package and I recommend it for every bigger project, which is looking for a living style guide.
 For smaller projects and especially for beginners it's quite a big overhead and so this skeleton comes without Monocle.

+__Why are you using AFX and not Fluid/Fusion?__

+Neos gives you three possible rendering options: Fusion, Fluid, AFX.
+So now everyone can choose what they like the most.
+Most core developers prefer AFX, same as Sitegeist, gesagt.getan and Code Q. This is an opinionated boilerplate.
+Of course iIf you don’t like it, feel free to change it to what you prefer.
+You can also see our [Neos 3 legacy branch for a Fluid-base rendering](https://github.com/code-q-web-factory/Neos-Skeleton/tree/neos-3-fluid).

 ## You need help?